WHICH PREMIUM CREDIT CARD IS THE BEST?

 Elevated Status

 Status brings perks such as early check in, late check out, and shorter lines.
 Here the Platinum card stands apart from the others.
 It offers elevated status at Marriott, Hilton, Avis, Hertz, and National.
-Venture X offers elevated status with Hertz, and Sapphire Reserve with IHG Hotels.
-No such status is provided by Citi.
+With its latest upgrade, Amex has added Sterling status with Leading Hotels of the World.
+This is a collection of the best hotels anywhere as rated by readers of Travel and Leisure magazine.
+Benefits of this status include 5 pre-arrival upgrades per year and elevated rewards points awarded for each stay, along with on-property benefits.

 Additional Benefits (reimbursement, insurance, protection coverage)